 Make sure your battery cables are the correct size for 6 volts.
 Skinny 12 volt automotive type cables are useless.

-If the starter still seems slow, make sure the mating surface between the starter housing and the cast iron block is clean and shiny.
+If the starter seems slow (or won't crank at all) make sure the mating surface between the starter housing and the cast iron block is clean and shiny.
 Do not depend on just the mounting bolts to provide a good current path.

 Replace your ignition switch.